nada

 • Coverage: 140+ countries

-• Payment methods: Crypto (Solana ecosystem, SOL + ZeroID token)
+• Payment methods: Crypto only, Solana ecosystem (SOL and ZeroID token)

 • Account required: No